icfnext/harbor/README.md

 ##### Inheriting Breadcrumb

 The Inheriting Breadcrumb component is an extension of the base Breadcrumb component that provides inheritance of configured properties from ancestor pages.

-Inheritance capabilities are dependent on instances of this component having an identical relative path on
+Inheritance capabilities are dependent on instances of this component having an identical relative path on descendant pages.

 ##### Baked-In Breadcrumb